neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Ben-Hur.md

 ---

 # Ben-Hur (1959)

-After a Jewish prince is betrayed and sent into slavery by a Roman friend in 1st-century Jerusalem, he regains his freedom and comes back for revenge.
+​​After a Jewish prince is betrayed and sent into slavery by a Roman friend in 1st-century Jerusalem, he regains his freedom and comes back for revenge.

+**8.1** on [object Object]